 Our walks are open to Ramblers Group members, so you will need to request that the coordinator add you to the membership before you can sign up for a walk.
 Each walk is limited to no more than 25 participants, to ensure that the walking group is easily manageable.
-Details of walks are published 10 – 14 days in advance - house-guests are welcome, on request to the event organiser, provided that the walk is not full, by using the sign-in options on the website.
+Details of walks are published 10 – 14 days in advance - house-guests are welcome, provided that the walk is not full, by using the sign-in options on the website.
 We aim to cover between 6 and 10 kilometres, taking between 2 and 3 hours, depending on the terrain.
 If possible, we try to find somewhere en-route for a coffee break, though this will depend on the location and the time of year.
 Afterwards, those who wish can normally partake of a menu del dia at a local restaurant, arranged by that month's walk organiser.

 Our walks take place in both Baix Emporda and Alt Emporda - we try to ensure a reasonable balance between the two parts of what is quite a large geographic area.

 Group members should be prepared to organise and lead a walk, preferably with a "Menu del Dia" at the end of the walk, every so often.
 Without volunteers for the organiser role each month the group will not continue and thrive.